FAQs About Externships/Clinics

 (3) How do I find an externship?

-Catholic Law students searching for externship opportunities should consult 12twenty or careers.law.edu, a job database regularly updated by the Office of Career and Professional Development (OCPD).
-To obtain a 12twenty username and password, students should email the request, their name, and class/graduation year to jobs@law.edu.
+Catholic Law students searching for externship opportunities should consult 12twenty or careers.law.edu, an online database of summer positions, internships, externships, and full-time opportunities regularly updated by the Office of Career and Professional Development (OCPD).
+All day and evening division students have access to 12twenty.
+First Year students receive their login information in October.
+Email jobs@law.edu if you need your login credentials.
 The OCPD offers a variety of resources to students searching for externship placements.
 Students are invited to schedule a meeting with an OCPD counselor and to consult the OCPD library of materials for conducting a successful job search, located both in the OCPD office suite and electronically on 12twenty.

 Office of Career and Professional Development